The Xtraction administrator is responsible for the following ongoing tasks.

 •Column: Empty for a new list, or lists the columns from the data source that constitute the current defaults.
 To define a set of columns: right-click in the Column area and select Edit columns.
 In the Select Columns dialog, drag and drop columns that you want to view over to the Selected columns list.
 Click OK when finished.

-•Format: A numerical format to apply to a column value if needed.
+•Format: For columns where a numerical format is needed for the returned data.
+For example, Decimal (3) would return a number such as "4.567."
 Click the Format column to open a drop-down list of options.

 •Sorting: The order in which the columns will display.
-Drag and drop column names into Sorting and move them up or down the list.
+Drag and drop column names into the Sorting column and move them up or down the list.

 5.Click OK when finished.